foxcpp/maddy/docs/tutorials/setting-up.md

 $ curl 'https://foxcpp.dev/maddy/build.sh' | bash
 ```

-Alternatively, if you can download the pre-built tarball from
+Alternatively, you can download the pre-built tarball from
 [GitHub](https://github.com/foxcpp/maddy/releases) and copy its contents into
 the root directory.